cimgui/cimgui/README.md

 * methods have the same parameter list and return values (where possible)
 * functions that belong to a struct have an extra first argument with a pointer to the struct.
 * where a function returns UDT (user defined type) by value some compilers complain so the function is generated accepting a pointer to the UDT type as the first argument (or second if belongs to a struct).

+# usage with backends

+* look at backend_test folder for a cmake module building with SDL and opengl3.

 # example bindings based on cimgui